Sustainable Web 1

 Why do I need a sustainable website?

 There is one obvious benefit of a sustainable website.
 But what might be less obvious is the plethora of benefits for your marketing infrastructure.
-Here are a few of these benefits:
+We’ve already spoken about SEO and UX, so here are some less obvious benefits:

 2. Provides an opportunity for ESG communications